shahzadnaeem/hog/README.md

 `LOAD` Low values, less than 5%, are hard to achieve

-`SPINNER` String to use as spinner chars - "o)" is default
+`SPINNER` Extra parameter to use as spinner chars - "o)" is default
           Try "/-\\|/-" for an actual spinner